PubInv/Gluss-Pusher/_posts/2015-08-05-gluss-pusher-intro-script.md

 them.
 I believe these systems are generally good machines---perhaps too good.
 By that I mean, they are too heavy, too expensive, and too forceful, and too slow.

 What we, the hobbyists who would attempt to make gluss robots really need, is something closer to a $10 or $20 price point to make building a 100-member gluss reasonable.
 Additionally, an open-source hardware solution would allow us to experiment with different designs.

+I believe that if we can make it possible to build an interesting gluss for less than $1000, we will be able to harness the tremendous creativity of the make movement.
+For example, 3D printing was first developed by Universities, but has exploeded in recent years as the price of a printer has gone down allowing a large number of creative people to experiment with 3D printing.

 The Gluss Pusher projct is an attempt to make just that: an open-source hardware and software, inexpensive, easy-to-control